Welcome Nursing and Allied Health Students!

 Questions?
 Contact the parking cashier 905.845.2571 x6595 or Businessdevelopment@haltonhealthcare.com

 As a student, you are expected to wear a photo identification badge at all times (provided by your academic institution).
-In addition, for placements at OTMH and MDH you will be issued an access card which will be required for movement throughout the buildings.
-A deposit of $20 cash is required at the time you receive your access card which will be provided back to you when your access care is returned at the end of your placement.
+In addition, for placements throughout all of OTMH and MDH as well as the GH Emergency Department you will be issued an access card which will be required for movement throughout the buildings.
+A deposit of $20 cash is required at the time you receive your access card which will be provided back to you when your access card is returned at the end of your placement.
 You are also expected to adhere to Halton Healthcare's policies on ‘uniforms and dress code’ – please take a few minutes to review the policy prior to the start of your placement.

 Policy Review and Training

 Please read and review the Confidentiality and ICT Use of Technology policies found on this page prior to commencing your placement.
 Note: upon completion, please bring a copy of the Policy Acknowledgement Form signed to your computer training.
 If you are not attending computer training, please have your signed form sent to the Office of Professional Practice.